jcarletto27/Camo-Stencil-Studio/README.md

 - Go to **File > Load Base Image** and select a reference image (JPG, PNG, BMP).

 - **Manual Mode:** Click anywhere on the image to add that color to your Palette Sidebar.
+The list will automatically sort itself to keep similar colors together.

 - **Auto Mode:** If you don't pick any colors, the app will automatically calculate the average dominant colors based on the "Max Colors" setting.